 What type of home cook are you?
 Do you love baking pastries or do you stick with the stove top?
 Do you take cues from Top Chefs?
 Be realistic about the features you need and will use to keep yourself from wasting money on upgrades you’ll never use.

 What type of appliances does your kitchen accommodate?
 Do you have a built-in wall oven and separate cooktop, or do you only have a space for a range?
 Stick with what will fit into your current set up unless you’re up for renovation to accompany your new appliance purchase.

 What type of power outlet do you have?
 Check if you have a gas line or just an electric outlet.

 What’s your budget?

 - $500 – $1,000: You can perform basic cooking functions.
-Your options for finish are black, white and bisque, though you can find a few stainless-steel-covered models in this price range.
+Your range of options will be black, white or bisque and a couple of stainless steel cover models within this price range.